 - September 2017: Zuckerberg tries to apologize in a series of PR moves like saying “crazy was dismissive and I regret it” and asking for forgiveness

 - October 2017: Facebook’s Policy VP issues a “we take responsibility” statement

-- October 2017: Facebook admits 80,000 posts from 2015 (start of Stamos becoming CSO) to 2017 reached over 120 million people.
-Stamos brands himself as both the officer in charge with a definitive statement yet also denied a voice who wasn’t allowed to speak.
+- October 2017: Facebook admits 80,000 posts from 2015 (i.e. from when Stamos started as CSO) all the way to 2017 (i.e. when Stamos was still CSO) reached over 120 million people.
+Stamos brands himself both as the influential officer in charge of uncovering harms yet also a wall flower paid an officer salary to not speak out.
 It does somehow come back to the point that the Russian Internet Research Agency allegedly began operations only after Stamos’ joined.
 Even if it started before, though, he definitely did not disclose what he knew when he knew it.
-His behavior echoes a failure to disclose massive breaches while he was attempting his first CSO role in Yahoo!
+His behavior echoes a failure to disclose massive breaches while he was attempting his first CSO role in Yahoo! (see step 1 above)

 Given the security failures from 2015 to 2017 we have to seriously consider the implications of a sentence that described Stamos’ priors, which somehow are what led him into being a Facebook CSO

 At the age of 36, Stamos was the chief technology officer for security firm Artemis before being appointed as Yahoo’s cybersecurity chief in March 2014.
 In the month of February, Stamos in particular clashed with NSA Director Mike Rogers over decrypting communications, asking whether “backdoors” should be offered to China and Russia if the US had such access.

 There are a couple problems with this paragraph, easily seen in hindsight.